-The result follows from the fact that KL-divergence is non-negative and the tower property. \end{proof}
+The result follows from the fact that KL divergence is non-negative and the tower property. \end{proof}

 This result is rather convenient since it prescribes that across all problem instances, the optimal prediction is $\hat{P}_t$.
-This is widely considered an advantage of the Bayesianism as opposed to the frequentism; the Bayesian need not specify an ad-hoc algorithm to analyze/solve a problem.
+This is widely considered an advantage of Bayesianism over frequentism; the Bayesian need not specify an ad hoc algorithm to analyze/solve a problem.
 While in practice it may be intractable to compute $\hat{P}_t$ exactly, for the purposes of characterizing \emph{achievable} error, it provides immense utility.
-Going forward, we will restrict our attention to the \emph{optimal achievable} estimation error which we denote by:
+Going forward, we will restrict our attention to the \emph{optimal} achievable error which we denote by:

-The process of learning should result in $\Lc_T$ vanishing to $0$ as $T$ increase to $\infty$.
-While we have established that the Bayesian posterior provides optimal predictions at each timestep, in its current form, it is unclear how to characterize $\Lc_T$ for problems in which the posterior distribution does not exhibit an analytic form.
+The process of learning should result in $\Lc_T$ vanishing as $T$ increases.
+While we have established that Bayesian inference provides optimal predictions at each timestep, in its current form, it is unclear how to characterize $\Lc_T$ for problems in which the posterior distribution does not exhibit an analytic form.
 In section \ref{sec:info_learn}, we will establish the connection between our learning framework and information theory.
 This connection will facilitate the analysis of \emph{arbitrary} learning problems, even those for which $\hat{P}_t$ cannot be expressed analytically.

 {\bf Remarks on Optimal Learner:}\\ To the reader, it may be unclear why we are concerned with characterizing the performance of an optimal learner.
-After-all, the predominant methods which are used to train deep neural networks are stochastic gradient methods.
+After all, the predominant methods which are used to train deep neural networks are stochastic gradient methods.
 The first reason is that studying an optimal learner allows us to understand the fundamental limits of \emph{information}.
 This follows the maxim of Claude Shannon: ``information first, then computation'', alluding to the idea that performing mathematical analysis via a pristine framework which obviates away the inefficiencies and complexities of computation can provide clear intuition and targets that practical algorithms can aim for.